University of Minnesota, 16-19 May 2018

-The sixth annual Scientiae conference on disciplines of knowing in the early modern world (roughly 1400-1800) will take place at the University of Minnesota, 16-19 May 2018.
+The seventh annual Scientiae conference on disciplines of knowing in the early modern world (roughly 1400-1800) will take place at the University of Minnesota, 16-19 May 2018.

 We are very pleased to announce our two keynote speakers, Surekha Davies and Vladimir Urbanek.

 Surekha Davies is a cultural historian at Western Connecticut State University.
 Her work explores the intersection between art and science in the early modern world.
 She specializes in cultural encounters (particularly in the Americas and increasingly in the Pacific), European empires, visual and material culture (particularly cartography and ethnography), and environmental thought.
 Her recent book, Renaissance Ethnography and the Invention of the Human: New Worlds, Maps and Monsters (CUP 2016), won the 2016 Morris D. Forkosch Prize for the best first book in intellectual history and the 2017 Roland H. Bainton Book Prize in History, Sixteenth Century Society & Conference.